elastic/eui/CONTRIBUTING.md

 # Software Releases

-When we are ready to create a new release, please follow the [Release Process][docs-releases] documentation.
+When we are ready to create a new release, we follow the [Release Process][docs-releases] documentation.

 [docs]: https://elastic.github.io/eui/
 [docs-components]: wiki/component-development.md